briggsb9/speech-to-text-python-webapp/README.md

-# Speech-to-Text Python Web App
+# Azure Speech-to-Text Python Web App

 Sample for a simple speech-to-text Python web app for hosting on App Service.